FredBonux/BonoCipollone/RASD/2 - Overall description.md

 ### 5. eMall disabled user
 An active user that has been flagged for deactivation by the system admin.
 Could be for security reasons, for direct request from the customer or for terms of service violation.

+## 2.4 Assumptions, dependencies and constraints

+### 2.4.1 Assumptions
+D1 - There is a system admin that does the initial setup of the system and manages it D2 - The system admin adds the necessary information about charging point, slots and CPMS to the database D3 - Users accept the contract and terms of service when signing up into the system